Zainnn15/Group_09/README3.md

 Project Timeline:

-Our project will be completed in three months.
+Our project will be completed in three months

 Planning and designing: 1 week